Graduate Awards & Scholarships

 Criteria and Judging: Applications will be evaluated by the WGST Awards Committee.
 The award will be granted based on the excellence of the student’s academic record, clarity of future goals, and the merit of the proposed research.

-The winner will be expected to attend the annual WGST Garden Party to receive the award (Saturday, April 13, 2019).
+The winner will be announced at the annual WGST Garden Party in the spring.
 Submit your materials to firstname.lastname@example.org.

 Previous Graduate Award Winners